Dining Operations

 Dining Operations Benefits

 • Emory supports local farms and producers whenever possible.
 Dining currently purchases food items from over 20 local growers and producers.
-With the introduction of the Working Farms Fund partnership, that number will increase to at least 70 growers by 2040.
+With the introduction of the Farms Fund partnership, that number will increase to at least 70 growers by 2040.

 • In line with Emory’s commitment to fair compensation for all employees and contractors, all Emory and Oxford Dining employees receive an hourly wage above the current federal poverty level, plus benefits such as health insurance, retirement plans, and eligibility for a free sustainable commute transit pass.